 Approved translations of selected OA literature are available in a variety of languages, including Afrikaans, Arabic, Dutch, Finnish, Flemish, French, German, Greek, Hebrew, Icelandic, Italian, Portuguese, Spanish, Swedish, and Turkish.

-If your service body is interested in translating OA literature, you need to complete the three-step license procedure.
+If your service body is interested in translating OA literature, you need to complete the two-step license procedure.

-License 2 allows you to circulate a draft translation for the purpose of validating its accuracy.
+License 1 gives permission to translate a particular piece of literature and to circulate the translation for the purpose of validating its accuracy.

-License 3 allows you to print and sell the approved translation.
+License 2 gives permission to print and distribute the approved translation.

 These licenses are formal, legal agreements between your service body and OA, Inc. They state exactly what OA and your service body have agreed to do.